-- 3.21 The Chairman shall preside over the meetings of the Board. - The Chairman shall be authorized to call special meetings of the Board, as herein provided. - 3.23 Except for the Executive Committee, which shall be composed of the Chairman and the three Vice-Chairmen, the Chairman shall appoint the standing committees of the Board and such special committees as the Board may authorize. - The Chairman shall appoint ad hoc committees as necessary to address special issues. - 3.25 Except for the Executive Committee, the Chairman shall be a nonvoting ex officio member of all standing and special committees of the Board and a voting member of the Executive Committee.
+- 3.21 The Chairman shall preside over the meetings of the Board. - 3.22 The Chairman shall be authorized to call special meetings of the Board, as herein provided. - 3.23 Except for the Executive Committee, the Chairman shall appoint the standing committees of the Board and such special committees as the Board may authorize. - 3.24 The Chairman shall appoint ad hoc committees as necessary to address special issues. - 3.25 The Chairman shall be a nonvoting ex officio member of all standing and special committees of the Board except for the Executive Committee and shall be a voting member of the Executive Committee.